famosofk/DesertPusher/README.md

+I've been programming since I was 15 yo, and I've working daily with android development since 2018 on my own.
+On april 2020 I decided to learn Kotlinbecause it's the recommended language for android development since 2017.
+That wasn't enough and june 2020 I decided to restart learning android development but this time I'm following Google recommended course.
+Because of that I'm publishing several repositories working on it.
+This is one of those projects.
+Enjoy!

 # Activity Lifecycle - DessertPusher

 This is the toy app for lesson 4 of the [Android App Development in Kotlin course on Udacity](https://classroom.udacity.com/courses/ud9012/lessons/e487c600-ed68-4576-a35a-12f211cf032e/concepts/6a155d63-8153-4a56-95cb-1dfdf06aa173).